 Installation degree of difficulty breaks down into a familiar three categories: models with adhesive pads, ones that hang over the showerhead, and those that use a spring-loaded pole to create tension between the floor and ceiling.
 The over-the-showerhead models are by far the fastest and easiest to install.
 Suction cup alignment issues notwithstanding, the Zenna Home Expandable, iDesign York Metal Wire, and iDesign Formbu Bamboo all go on in less than a minute.

 In the next tier, the models with adhesive pads, including the Smartake Rectangular and Kincmax Basket Shelf, need a little extra time and patience.
 They require marking the wall, then sticking the adhesive pad in place.
 These types typically take about 5-10 minutes of active installation time and usually recommend letting the pad cure in place for 24 hours before adding weight to it.

 Lastly, the tension pole models take about 20-30 minutes to install.
-There are different configurations, depending on how high the ceiling is, so instructions with models like the Zenna Home Pole Caddy and Allzone Constant Tension Corner require patience and some deciphering.
+There are different configurations depending on how high the ceiling is, so instructions with models like the Zenna Home Pole Caddy and Allzone Constant Tension Corner requires patience and some deciphering.

 — Ben Applebaum-Bauch